fullfacing/keycloak4s/README.md

 Alongside the generic extractors are additional extractors for commonly required values, such as `extractScopes`, `extractEmail`, etc.

-## Logging and Error Handling <a name="LoggingAndErrorHandling"></a>
+## Logging <a name="Logging"></a>
 keycloak4s has customized logging spanning over `trace`, `debug` and `error` levels using [SLF4J](https://www.slf4j.org/), for restricting logging output the following Logger names should be referenced:
 * Top level: `keycloak4s`
 * keycloak4s-admin module: `keycloak4s.admin`
 * keycloak4s-akka-http module: `keycloak4s.auth`

 Internal correlation UUIDs are passed between function calls of the same request to assist in tracing logs and debugging.
 Normally a correlation ID is generated for each request, however a UUID can be passed along for a request if need be.
-To do so requires passing the UUID into the `secure` directive (refer to the keycloak4s-akka-http documentation) along with the policy enforcement configuration as a Tuple.
+To do so requires passing the UUID into the `secure` directive (refer to [Plugging in the Adapter](#adapter-plugin)) along with the policy enforcement configuration as a Tuple.

 *Example:*<br/>
 ```scala